Columbia Fireflies: History

 After receiving over 2,300 submissions in a public contest to name the team, it chose to call itself the "Columbia Fireflies".
 The name was inspired by the Photinus frontalis in the nearby Congaree National Park which was outlined in an article entitled “Synchronized fireflies putting on show at Congaree National Park” by The State, a local newspaper.
 Portions of the team's uniforms glow in the dark as a tribute to the team's name.

 Columbia earned its first ever victory as the Fireflies on April 9, 2016.
 In the game, three pitchers (Thomas McIlraith, Alex Palsha, and Johnny Magliozzi) combined to throw a no-hitter in a 9–0 shutout victory over the Charleston RiverDogs.
 The no-hitter was the Fireflies' third game.
 In their first ever home game, on April 14, 2016, the Fireflies defeated the Greenville Drive, 4–1, in front of 9,077 people.

 In conjunction with Major League Baseball's reconfiguration of the minors in 2021, the Mets discontinued their affiliation with Columbia.
 On December 9, 2020, Major League Baseball announced that the Fireflies' new parent club would be the Kansas City Royals beginning with the 2021 season.
 They were organized into the Low-A East as the Royals' Low-A classification affiliate.
-In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.